 This is a simple one and jumps back to making your first experience affordable.
 When learning, there should be as little stress as possible, with money included.
 The less you spend on rental gear the more you can spend on treating yourself to celebratory beers after a day of successful lessons.
 Find all the information about our equipment hire prices.
 For more specialist work we work with Bansko Ski Mania.

 To give you an idea, we rent out adult skis, poles and boots over 6 days for £66 whereas you’ll be looking to pay around £150 in some of the larger Alpine resorts.

 5. Easy and affordable travel to ski in Bulgaria

-Let’s face it, everyone wants an easy journey whether experienced or completely new to the game, and with direct flights from all over the UK to Sofia (Bulgaria) getting out to Bansko is nice and straightforward.
-For more details on alternative ways to get to Bansko visit our website which also reveals our no-flight discount or check out one of our previous blogs.
+Let’s face it, everyone wants an easy journey whether experienced or completely new to the game and with direct flights from all over the UK to Sofia (Bulgaria) getting out to Bansko is nice and straightforward.
+You can learn everything you need about your ski holiday in Bansko.

 Depending on which part of the season you’re looking to travel, flights can cost as little as £50 return with many airlines giving a multitude of options making it a great destination for a first-time holiday.
 We recommend using the comparison site SkyScanner to get the best prices or go directly to British Airways or Bulgaria Air to get what suits you best.

 To make things nice and easy, when you arrive we’ll be at the airport waiting for you, ready to whisk you off to the chalet.

 6. Some of the best learner friendly ski runs